Rough index theory on spaces of polynomial growth and contractibility: Introduction

-We will show that under the assumptions of our main theorem the lower horizontal composition $H^\infty_q(M) \to \Hufpol_q(M)$ will be bounded from below for all $q \le k$, where we use on $H^\infty_q(M)$ the $L^\infty$-seminorm and on $\Hufpol_q(M)$ the seminorms from Definition \ref{defn_pol_chains}.
-Note that this does not necessarily imply injectivity of the map since we only have seminorms, but it is enough to conclude the main theorem.
+We will show in Theorem \ref{thm:bounded_below} that under the assumptions of our main theorem the lower horizontal composition $H^\infty_q(M) \to \Hufpol_q(Y)$ will be bounded from below for all $q \le k$, where we use on the space $H^\infty_q(M)$ the $L^\infty$-seminorm and on the space $\Hufpol_q(Y)$ the seminorms from Definition \ref{defn_pol_chains}.
+In Corollary~\ref{coriso} this will be improved to the fact that the composition $H^\infty_q(M) \to \Hufpol_q(Y)$ is even a topological isomorphism.
+Let us state this as one of our main theorems: